Hydroponic Farming Cost and Profit Analysis:

 HYDROPONIC FARMING COST AND PROFIT – LIST OF PLANTS CULTIVATED USING HYDROPONIC FARMING:

-The list of plants mentioned here are the ones that can be easily grown in hydroponic system.
+The list of plants mentioned here is the ones that can be easily grown in a hydroponic system.
 The root plants are difficult to be cultivated in a hydroponic system.
 The list is not limited to these vegetables.

 HYDROPONIC FARMING COST AND PROFIT – ESTIMATION OF COST IN HYDROPONIC FARMING: